TimMisiak/timmisiak.github.io/content/posts/whats-the-data-model.md

 **The second problem** is that the old style of debugger extensions **don't compose because extensions have unstructured output**.
 In other words, you can't easily use the information in one extension and chain that with another extension.
 People have written text processing and chaining extensions, but none of these are going to work smoothly with every extension.
 And since the output is unstructured, it's not something you'll be able to easily use if you want to script the debugger or create a conditional breakpoint.

 **The third problem** is that debugger extensions are **incredibly difficult to write**.
 Extensions are generally written using the [DbgEng COM-style API](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/dbgeng/nn-dbgeng-idebugclient) or a wrapper on top of these APIs such as [EngExtCpp](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/engextcpp-extension-libraries).
-Some tasks are painful, and others are downright impossible.
+While the APIs available are very powerful, they can also be very clunky and verbose to use, even for some of the simplest things you'd want to do in an extension.
+And the nature of writing a native DLL that uses these APIs often requires lots of boilerplate code.

 Even with all of these problems, extensions have become a huge part of WinDbg's success.
 So how do we address these problems?

 # The Debugger Data Model

 Our answer to this was the Debugger Data Model.
 We wanted to make extensions **easy to discover**, **easy to compose**, and **easy to write**.
 To do that required a shift in how we think about debugger extensions.
 The biggest part of that shift is moving from a text model to a structured data model.
-From this, we have a path to solve the three biggest problems with text only extensions.
+Creating a system of extensions that work with structured data gives us a path to solve these problems.

 # Discoverability

 The best way to make debugger extensions discoverable is to simply make them available when they are needed without having to even know about them in the first place.
-Previously, to debug any of the STL data structures you would either need to manually interpret the contents of structures (which could be painful for things like hash tables) or you would need to know about extensions such as ```!stl```.
+Previously, to debug any of the C++ Standard Template Library data structures like ```std::vector``` you would either need to manually interpret the contents of structures (which could be painful for things like hash tables) or you would need to know about extensions such as ```!stl```.
 With the debugger data model, the extension for interpreting the STL structures gets used *automatically* whenever you look at an STL structure.

 Take this code for example: